oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 | Status | AuthSuccess | The status of the auth request.
 See above for details. |

 ### Request Log Format
-HTTP request logs will output by default in the below format:
+By default HTTP request logs are using the following format:

 ```
 <REMOTE_ADDRESS> - <REQUEST ID> - <user@domain.com> [19/Mar/2015:17:20:19 -0400] <HOST_HEADER> GET <UPSTREAM_HOST> "/path/" HTTP/1.1 "<USER_AGENT>" <RESPONSE_CODE> <RESPONSE_BYTES> <REQUEST_DURATION>
 ```

 If you require a different format than that, you can configure it with the `--request-logging-format` flag.
-The default format is configured as follows:
+By default the format is configured as follows:

 ```
 {{.Client}} - {{.RequestID}} - {{.Username}} [{{.Timestamp}}] {{.Host}} {{.RequestMethod}} {{.Upstream}} {{.RequestURI}} {{.Protocol}} {{.UserAgent}} {{.StatusCode}} {{.ResponseSize}} {{.RequestDuration}}